maxgio92/notes/content/notes/from-telegram-freeze-to-linux-graphics-stack.md

 Presentation: compositor -> libdrm -> DRM/KMS -> amdgpu Display Core -> display engine -> eDP -> panel
 ```

-The first two lines are parallel interfaces from a normal accelerated Wayland application.
-They meet when the client attaches rendered content as a Wayland buffer.
-Composition may follow.
-Presentation and scanout put a selected buffer on the panel.
+The first two lines are parallel interfaces from a normal accelerated Wayland application, and they meet when the client attaches rendered content as a Wayland buffer.
+Composition may then follow, with presentation and scanout putting a selected buffer on the panel.

 ### Type glossary